 Bulbuls eat mainly seeds, nectar, insects, small invertebrates, fruit, and berries, and sometimes damage crops and orchards because of their diet.
 Most of its species are monogamous and remain close “families”.
 The male feeds the female during egg incubation which can be up to 2 weeks.
 The hatched birds are cared for by both parents and often choose to stick around to help raise the parent's next brood.

 Types of Bulbuls

 Popular species of Bulbul in the pet trade are the Red-Whiskered and Red-Vented Bulbul.
-This might be because their song is prettiest among the species.
+This might be because their song is the prettiest among the species.
 On the contrary, the Brown-eared Bulbul has an unpleasant song, if you can call the piercing sound that.
-Other species are named by their differentiating physical traits such as the Black-Eyed Bulbul, Yellow-Whiskered, Puff-Backed, GreyCheeked, Streak-Eared, Black and White, Cream Vented and more.
+Other species are named by their differentiating physical traits such as the Black-Eyed Bulbul, Yellow-Whiskered, Puff-Backed, GreyCheeked, Streak-Eared, Black and White, Cream Vented, and more.
 There are so many varieties and in some places, a high concentration of them (like Malaysia), that they make a great subject for bird watching.

 There are so many species of Bulbul that you can have as pets that their care is too diverse to mention here, however, it may be important to note some things to look for.
-Like previously mentioned, the bird's variety of sounds will be important to know during the selection process.
+As previously mentioned, the bird's variety of sounds will be important to know during the selection process.
 It is just as important to research their behaviors in captivity.
 Some believe some of the Bulbul species will “commit suicide” while in captivity.
 It's important to take these wild animals seriously when considering keeping them as pets and strongly evaluate your commitment to keeping them happy.
 Bulbul species are all different, but you can expect your bird to live up to 4-6 years in captivity under optimal conditions.